mirasl/Lushootseed/README.md

 FAQ:

-Q: "How can one contribute to the vocabulary words?"
+Q: "How can I contribute to the vocabulary words?"
-A: See _____
+A: All you need to do is edit the vocab.json file - see CONTRIBUTE file for details!

 Q: "Why is this being made in a physics/game engine?"
-A: Because Godot has a fairly powerful UI program, but really because I didn't have much time to learn an alternative and this is all I know.
+A: Because Godot's UI program works well, but really because I was on a strict schedule and didn't have any time to learn an alternative.